Cosmological Constraints on Neutrino Masses in a Second-Order CPL Dark Energy Model: Results

 In this section, we compare the neutrino mass upper bounds according to three criteria: \begin{itemize} \item Section~\ref{sec:4a}: comparison of mass hierarchies for a given DE parameterization and dataset (CMB$+$BAO and/or SNe) combination. \item Section~\ref{sec:4b}: assessing the impact of datasets used for a given choice of the DE parameterization and hierarchy. \item Section~\ref{sec:4c}: evaluation of the effect of varying the DE parameterization for a particular hierarchy and dataset combination. \end{itemize}

 Note that in the subsequent subsections, when comparing frequentist and Bayesian upper bounds on $M_\mathrm{tot}$, we impose the same physical lower limit in the frequentist approach as the priors used in the Bayesian approach for the hierarchy under consideration.
 Specifically, for 1M and DH hierarchies we take $M_\mathrm{tot} \geq 0$ eV while for NH and IH, we use $M_\mathrm{tot} \geq 0.059$ eV and $0.11$ eV, respectively.
-In Tables~\ref{table3}, \ref{table5}, \ref{table7} and \ref{table9}, we do not get constraints on $M_\mathrm{tot}$ at 95\% confidence, hence we report only the 95\% upper bounds.
+In Tables~\ref{table2}, \ref{table3}, \ref{table4} and \ref{table5}, we could not obtain non-zero central intervals on $M_\mathrm{tot}$ at 95\% confidence, hence we report only the 95\% upper bounds.
+In Appendix~\ref{appendixA}, we note the constraints on parameters other than $M_\mathrm{tot}$ for all configurations considered.